aep-dev/api-linter/docs/rules/0004/resource-plural.md

 # Resource type name

-This rule enforces that messages that have a `google.api.resource` annotation, have a properly formatted `plural`, as described in [AEP-4][].
+This rule enforces that messages that have a `aep.api.resource` annotation, have a properly formatted `plural`, as described in [AEP-4][].

 ## Details

-This rule scans messages with a `google.api.resource` annotation, and verifies the `plural` field exists.
+This rule scans messages with a `aep.api.resource` annotation, and verifies the `plural` field exists.

 ## Examples